Celebi07/FOSS-Weekend-2023/README.md

 - An application to tell us a bit about yourself - https://github.com/iiitl/introduce-yourself-app
 - An application which tries to predict your salary after your placements - https://github.com/iiitl/its-money
 #### - Kotlin:
-- An application which
+- A quiz application which will test your knowledge - https://github.com/iiitl/Binary
-- An application which calculates your age -
+- An application which calculates your age which uses multiple views in android - https://github.com/iiitl/Age-Calc

 ### Machine Learning
 - A repository which will help you get started in Artificial Intelligence and Machine Learning - https://github.com/iiitl/ML_tutorial